revrsefr/skybot/README.md

 * `kick` — `1` to kick, `0` to only warn
 * `ban_length` — `0` no ban, `-1` ban without unbanning, `>0` ban then unban after N seconds

-Temporary ban caveat: when `ban_length > 0`, the plugin currently uses `time.sleep()` before unbanning, which blocks the crowdcontrol handler for that duration.
-Prefer kick-only (`ban_length: 0`) unless you explicitly want that behavior.
+Temporary bans: when `ban_length > 0`, the plugin schedules an unban in the database and unbans asynchronously (no `time.sleep()` blocking).
+This means unbans survive bot restarts.

+Optional tuning (defaults are fine):

+    "crowdcontrol_unban": {
+      "poll_interval": 10,
+      "batch": 50
+    }

 ### Flood control example